Roger Drayton: Early life and career

-Member of Parliament
+Political career

 He represented the St Albans electorate from 1969 to 1978, when he retired.
 Drayton had a well—earned reputation as one of the best campaigners in the Labour Party after winning a previously thought marginal seat by over 900 votes and increasing his majority after that.
 Consequently, he was often sought out for advice from candidates and backbench colleagues.
 Drayton, according to Auckland MP Warren Freer, would never let anyone forget that he was from and represented Christchurch.

 After the formation of the Third Labour Government he stood for a seat in the cabinet.
 He was not elected, which Prime Minister Norman Kirk regretted.
 He then put himself forward for the positions of Chairman of Committees and junior government whip, but was unsuccessful.
 In 1973, he stood unsuccessfully for the Labour Party vice-presidency, but was beaten by Grey Lynn MP Eddie Isbey.
 When Labour was unexpectedly defeated, Drayton retained his seat and in January 1976, he was appointed by Labour leader Bill Rowling as Shadow Minister of State Services.
 From 1977 to 1978 he was Shadow Minister of Defence.
 He became Labour's caucus secretary and later was Chief Opposition Whip between 1976 and 1978.